 - Not included: hunting permits, licenses, guide, field transportation, blinds, decoys, chairs, any hunting gear, trophy field care, bird cleaning or meat processing, taxidermy, gratuities.
 (Need to bring SUV, AWD, or 4-wheel drive type vehicle)

 - Not included: hunting permits, licenses, personnel hunting gear, taxidermy, guide gratuities.
-(Any turkey wounded and not recovered is a harvested bird and fills a permit.)
+(Any turkey peppered or wounded and not recovered is a harvested bird and fills a permit.)

 Nebraska Turkey Hunt Details